 Liquor on board: While most cruise lines use strict rules of bringing liquids on board, often citing the most dubious reasons, things in real life aren't as bad.
 Soda's and beer in moderate quantities are in general no problem, and are for the cruise line not enough (embarrassment) reason to stop a passenger.
 Hard liquor can be a problem, depending how desperate a cruise line is.
 In ports where your hand luggage is checked by state officials and not by the cruise line itself this is often not a problem.
 The state officials are only interested in safety issues, not the least in booze or wine.
 It is totally agreeable that cruise lines forbid the use of BYOB drinks in their restaurants or bars, however to prohibit this in your own stateroom or balcony, doesn't reflect well on their sense of hospitality.
 Floating resorts are like land based resorts, where they do not have such rules.

 Cruise excursions: In some ports a must, especially where the excursion goes to faraway places.
 The cruise ship will only wait for passengers who have booked the ships own excursions.
 If you go out on your own please note the telephone number of the cruise ship or its agency in port.
 If you are in a port with other "alphabets" always have someone write down the port location in their language, so you can show your taxi driver.
 Always carry the "daily" program with you, where all pertinent information is written.
+Local taxi tours can be a good alternative and this way you support the local community.
+Always do a little "chitchat" beforehand, to check the drivers language skills.

 Hop on/off tours are very popular among cruise passengers.
 Tip: in sub tropic or tropic climates wait till the afternoon to take such tour: most of the stores and often museums are closed anyway and it will be much quieter aboard the bus.